KonjikiNoYami1991/TnA/README.md

 #### - Remux MKV
 Copies all streams and metadata from source to destination file, without any stream conversion.
 #### - Streaming HTML5 H.264
+This profile is suitable for video streaming in HTML5 web pages.
 - VIDEO CODEC: H.264 8bit YUV420p
   - Parameters
     - Profile: High